TheAssassin/mediaplayer-setup/Amlogic-based/README.md

 ### @150balbes Armbian

 @150balbes is a developer who is doing special Armbian builds for Amlogic-based retail products ("TV boxes").
-Despite its name, this is not an official Armbian project and __the Armbian project refuses to upstream the @150balbes work__.
+Despite its name, this is not an official Armbian project and __the Armbian project refuses to upstream the @150balbes work__. @150balbes Armbian builds need to be downloaded from filesharing websites, and support seems to be mostly through Armbian forums, although Armbian will not upstream the @150balbes work.

 ### Debian, openSUSE, Fedora, Ubuntu,...